 - By doing this you can spend your afternoon (when lines are a lot longer) seeing shows, watching parades, seeing characters, or anything else you want to do and then go on rides with your FP’s!
 (Watch for another post in my Disney series about “What to do at Disneyland besides rides!”)

-- When it’s time to get another FP send your runner to get one as quick as possible!
+- If you didn’t get the MaxPass, when it’s time to get another FP send your runner to get one as quick as possible!
 The less time you wait between getting your FP’s, the more FP’s you can get!
 Which means more rides and less waiting in line!